Skip to main content

 Applicants are regarded as Welsh-domiciled, Rest of UK-non-contextualised, contextualised Rest of UK, Widening Participation (WP) and overseas.

-At this point, wholly dependent on the number of applicants achieving the highest scores, if this is more than we can interview (around 1100) we introduce a UCAT cut-off score.
+If the number of applicants achieving the highest academic scores is more than we can interview (around 1000) we will introduce a UCAT cut-off score.

 What is the cut-off score for Medicine in Cardiff?